Promotion password managers with cloud synchronization. Password managers (comparative review). Protection for all passwords

 • supported platforms: Windows, browser integration;

-• support for multi-user mode of operation;
+• support for multi-user mode;

-• browser support: IE, Maxthon, Avant Browser, Netscape, Net Captor;
+• Browser support: IE, Maxthon, Avant Browser, Netscape, Net Captor;

 • customizable password generator;